 Her Majesty’s Land Registry (HMLR) has released new guidance that allows for registration transfers and certain other deeds to be signed electronically in the UK.
-This means that solicitors and conveyancers can now adopt electronic signing (eSigning) platforms to carry out an electronic witnessing (eWitnessing) process, which up until now has been done manually.
+This means that solicitors and conveyancers can now carry out the document witnessing process using conveyancer-certified electronic signatures, which up until now has been done manually.

-So, what is eWitnessing?
+So, what is conveyancer-certified electronic signatures?
 How does it work?

-eWitnessing, like physical witnessing, is the third-party overseeing of the signer, with the added benefit of being undertaken electronically.
-This means that, with an eSign platform, witnessing documents is made much easier for law firms and conveyancers alike, with processes that usually take days being completed in a matter of minutes.
+Conveyancer-certified electronic signatures which were recently referred to as eWitnessing, like physical witnessing, is the third-party overseeing of the signer, with the added benefit of being undertaken electronically.
+This means that, with an eSignature platform, witnessing documents is made much easier for law firms and conveyancers alike, with processes that usually take days being completed in a matter of minutes.

 The new guidance: what’s changed?

 Electronic signatures in the UK are currently accepted for many types of legally binding contracts and documents.
 However, registration transfers and deeds previously needed to be in written form and legally required a witness to be physically present during the signing.

 The Law Commission concluded in the new guidelines that electronically signed and witnessed contracts and documents are admissible in court provided that the signer is able to authenticate the document and that all formalities relating to the execution of the document are satisfied.
 You can read more about the new guidance in the UK, here.

 Which documents can be Conveyancer-certified electronic signatures in the UK?